- 10 Corn Mazes

 GREATER NEW HAVEN

-Visitors may feel like they’re stepping back in time as they walk through Guildford, said to have the third-largest collection of historic homes in New England.
+Visitors may feel like they’re stepping back in time as they walk through Guilford, said to have the third-largest collection of historic homes in New England.
 Five homes/museums include the Henry Whitfield State Museum, built in 1639, where docents lead talks on its historic artifacts.
 For an unusual perspective of Guilford, glide through the town center and marina with Shoreline Segway’s guided tours.
 Click here for places to stay in Guilford.

 America’s first planned city is one of the most enjoyable to explore on foot, with heritage proudly displayed at every corner.
 Downtown New Haven is packed with more than 50 national retailers and boutiques and the centrally located New Haven Green, a vital piece of Connecticut history since its completion in 1638.
 Hillhouse Avenue, hailed as “the most beautiful street in America” by Mark Twain, is another must-see.
 Click here for places to stay in New Haven.